Andrea (Macedonian singer): Early life

-Andrea was born in Skopje on 14 February 2000.
-At the age of five, she was inspired by the musical scene in Harlem, New York.
+Andrea was born in Skopje, Macedonia (present-day North Macedonia), on 14 February 2000.
+At the age of five, she was inspired by the musical scene in Harlem, New York, United States.

 Career

 While posting short videos of herself singing famous pop and rock songs, producer Aleksandar Masevski noticed her and offered Andrea to collaborate with him.

 2022: Eurovision Song Contest

 In 2022, Andrea was selected to represent North Macedonia after winning the national selection, Za Evrosong 2022.
 As there was a tie for first place, Andrea was declared the winner as she received maximum points from the international jury.
-At Eurovision, Andrea performed on 12 May 2022, in the second semi-final.
-She failed to qualify to the grand final, finishing 11th out of 18 participants.

-During the "Turquoise Carpet" event which preceded the Opening Ceremony of the contest on 8 May 2022, Andrea was seen throwing the flag of North Macedonia onto the floor during a photoshoot with the press.
-The Macedonian broadcaster MRT later published a statement condemning her action, describing it as "desecration of a national symbol, which is punishable by Macedonian law".
+During the "Turquoise Carpet" event which preceded the opening ceremony of the contest on 8 May 2022, Andrea was seen throwing the flag of North Macedonia onto the floor during a photoshoot with the press.
+The Macedonian broadcaster Macedonian Radio Television (MRT) later published a statement condemning her action, describing it as "desecration of a national symbol, which is punishable by Macedonian law".
 MRT threatened to withdraw Andrea from the contest.
 Andrea immediately issued a statement on national television, apologising for her actions and stating that she simply meant to hand the flag to a member of the delegation, who was too far away.

+At Eurovision, Andrea performed on 12 May 2022, in the second semi-final.
+She failed to qualify to the grand final, finishing 11th out of 18 participants in the semi-final.